What is the best wood for smoking meat?

 If you are smoking for a long time, you probably would not use chips.
 That’s really the major difference.
 Normally I will use chunks in the center of my wood pan and place a different flavor of wood chips around the edges.
 OH… and another thing, don’t bother soaking your wood in water before placing in your smoker.
 I have experimented over the years and have found that it really makes almost no difference in flavor or in how long your wood will “smoke”.
 The bagged wood you are buying from the store is already pretty much saturated with water, so soaking overnight… yeah… really doesn’t gain you anything.
 Just put that wood from the bag in the smoker and fire it up.

-Okay, enough with the small wood talk… let’s get to it!
+Okay, enough with the small wood talk… let’s get to the list!

 I’m not sure which is the best way to present this information… wood first, or meat first… so I will list it both ways. 🙂

-We will start with the types of wood that are (fairly) readily available and I will try to throw in a few tips along the way.
+We will start with the types of wood that are (fairly) readily available to purchase in most areas and I will try to throw in a few tips along the way.

 ALDER: This is a mild wood which is exceptional with game birds like grouse, ducks or pheasants.
 It is a favorite for fish as well.